Alice Coleman

-Alice Mary Coleman (born 8 June 1923) is emerita professor of geography at King's College London.
-She is noted for directing the 1960s Second Land Use Survey of Britain and for analyses of land use planning and urban design which have influenced the design of residential developments since the 1980s.
+Alice Mary Coleman (8 June 1923 – 2 May 2023) was a British geographer.
+A professor at King's College London, she was noted for directing the 1960s Second Land Use Survey of Britain, as well as for analyses of land use planning and urban design which have influenced the design of residential developments since the 1980s.
+She was a member of the Freedom Association.

-Education
+Background

-After qualifying as a teacher, Coleman studied for a BA at Birkbeck College and an MA from University College London.
+Coleman was born in London and grew up in Broadstairs, Kent.
+She was educated at Clarendon House Grammar School, but her family could not afford to send her to university right away.
+After qualifying as a teacher, Coleman studied for a BA at Birkbeck College and an MA and PhD from University College London.

+Coleman lived in Dulwich, London.
+She died on 2 May 2023, at the age of 99.

 Academic career

-After working as a secondary school teacher Coleman became a lecturer at the geography department of King's College London, eventually becoming professor in 1987 after other posts in Canada and Japan.
-She retired in 1996 and is now emerita professor.
+After working as a secondary school teacher, Coleman became a lecturer at the geography department of King's College London, eventually becoming professor in 1987 after other posts in Canada and Japan.
+She retired from full-time teaching in the 1990s.

 Land Use Survey

 In the 1960s Coleman took on the role of director of the Second Land Use Survey of Britain.
 This was the first comprehensive attempt to map the use of land since Dudley Stamp's survey of the 1930s.
 Around 120 sheets each covering 200 km2 were published.